Login with your member password below to see your content

 Subscribe today on http://www.miomyitaly.com/subscribe.html

-Many are the gorgeous villages in Italy but this one is super special.
-For one thing, it is so quiet - come here a little out of season, and the silence, particularly at dawn, is overwhelming.
-Of course, being completely car free helps a lot.
+There are many gorgeous villages in Italy but this one is super special.
+For one thing, it is so quiet—come here a little out of season, and the silence, particularly at dawn, is overwhelming.
+Of course, being completely car-free helps a lot.

 Once you get across the causeway, you're in for a treat.
 From the moment you enter the impressive Roman gateway, time starts scrolling back through the centuries, and by the time you're out the other side of the arch, you've gone back at least six hundred years.